SEJIN-JEON/SEJIN-JEON.github.io/index.md

 Currently serving as a lecturer in Literature, Culture, and Writing at Seoul National University (SNU), University of Seoul (UOS)and Dankook University (DKU).
 My research focuses on contemporary Korean poetry studies.

 ## Education
-**[Seoul National University, Seoul, South Korea]**
+**Seoul National University, Seoul, South Korea**

-Doctor of Philosophy in Literature                                                              Earned on Feburary 26, 2024

-Department of Korean Lauguage and Literature

-Dissertation Title: “Art Community of Kyeong-sung in the 1930s and the Meaning of Synthetic Art Project”

-PhD Committee Member: Seungjin Hong(Chair), Yoojung Kim, Jongso Park, Eunjee Lee, Suntae Ryu
+[Earned on Feburary 26, 2024]Doctor of Philosophy in Literature Department of Korean Lauguage and Literature Dissertation Title: “Art Community of Kyeong-sung in the 1930s and the Meaning of Synthetic Art Project” PhD Committee Member: Seungjin Hong(Chair), Yoojung Kim, Jongso Park, Eunjee Lee, Suntae Ryu

-Seoul National University, Seoul, South Korea
+**Seoul National University, Seoul, South Korea**

-Master of Arts in Korean Language and Literature                                    Earned on August 29, 2017 Department of Korean Lauguage and Literature Dissertation Title: “A Study of Incarnatioanl Imagery in the Petry of Jeong Ji Yong”(in Korean)
+[Earned on August 29, 2017] Master of Arts in Korean Language and Literature Department of Korean Lauguage and Literature Dissertation Title: “A Study of Incarnatioanl Imagery in the Petry of Jeong Ji Yong”(in Korean)

-University of Seoul, Seoul, South Korea
+**University of Seoul, Seoul, South Korea**

-Bachelor of science, in Life science, Environmental Horticulture                  Earned on February 24, 2015 Bachelor of Arts, Korean Language and Literature
+[Earned on February 24, 2015]Bachelor of science, in Life science, Environmental Horticulture Bachelor of Arts, Korean Language and Literature